-GENERAL CONTRACTORS OR ANYONE CONTRACTING DIRECTLY WITH THE OWNER BEWARE: You will have to serve a Preliminary Notice on the lender of the project if there is one.
-(Civil Code § 8200(e)(2)).
+GENERAL CONTRACTORS OR ANYONE CONTRACTING DIRECTLY WITH THE OWNER BEWARE: you will have to serve a Preliminary Notice on the lender of the project if there is one.
+(California Civil Code § 8200(e)(2)).

 Also, construction contracts must identify any construction lender.
-(Civil Code 8170). apply This does not to improvement contracts or pool con-tracts.
+(California Civil Code § 8170).
+This does not apply to home improvement contracts or pool contracts.
 If the lender is not identified, you should still attempt some due diligence to verify whether a lender is involved.
-(Civil Code § 8208) requires direct contractors to make owner and lender information available to material/equipment subcontractors and suppliers, or any person seeking to give a Preliminary Notice.
+California Civil Code § 8208 requires direct contractors to make owner and lender information available to subcontractors and material/equipment suppliers, or any person seeking to give a Preliminary Notice.

-When one or more construction loans are obtained after commencement of a project, the owner must give notice of the name and address of the lenders issuing those loans to everyone who had ser-ved a Preliminary Notice on the owner.
-(Civil Code § 8210).
+When one or more construction loans are obtained after commencement of a project, the owner must give notice of the name and address of the lenders issuing those loans to everyone who had served a Preliminary Notice on the owner.
+(California Civil Code § 8210).